“I received strange orders from a strange source.”

 That said, I’m going to recommend The Power Of Positive Thinking and Think And Grow Rich.*

 And here’s why—these two books are the most unassuming esoteric texts that ever made their way into the mainstream.
-After a lifetime of reading mystical & religious writings from around the world and all sorts of time periods, it was obvious to me just getting through a few chapters of each.

 Both Hill and Peale discuss such heady stuff as “thought energy,” creative visualization, and flat-out mental telepathy.
 But they do it within a Judeo-Christian context that wouldn’t freak out the mass audience of the time.
 Basically—they got that stuff in “under the radar.”